1. Scope

 6.8.
 Purchasers are advised to check the date, time and presentation for conformity with the invoice upon receipt.
 Purchasers must immediately report any errors vis-a-vis the order to BF (ticket@bayreuther-festspiele.de; postal address: Bayreuther Festspiele GmbH, Kartenbüro, Festspielhügel 1-2, 95445 Bayreuth).

 6.9.
-Purchasers of Online Instant-Purchase Tickets undertake to ensure that only ever one printout and no electronic copies of a ticket are created, in order to prevent misuse.
+It is the responsibility of the Purchaser of an online immediate purchase ticket to ensure that only one printout is made and no electronic copies are created, in order to prevent potential misuse.

 7. Returning and transferring tickets